 Main Panel Upgrade Cost

-The exact pricing can vary, however–in some cases, the underground or overhead conduit to your electrical panel will need to be upgraded as well, which may require trenching.
+Pricing for a main panel upgrade can vary quite a bit, as each project is different and may require different services.
+In some cases, for example, the conduit to the electrical panel will need to be upgraded as well, which may require trenching.

 Utility companies also may require you to relocate your meter and/or main electrical panel, which would increase cost as well.